Kimathi-K101/Node-todo-api/README.md

 - Custom user accounts and authentication
 - Adding and removing tasks
 - Fetching and editing to-dos
-- Logging in and out of you personal account
+- Logging in and out of your personal account

 Additionally, each function in the application is implemented with a corresponding unit testing function.
 This allows me to easily debug the code when I run into errors.